sezero/quakespasm/README.txt

   o  Text pasting support from OS clipboard to console. (windows and
      macosx.)

+  o  Support for the Apple (Command) key on macosx.

   o  Fixed increased (more than 32) dynamic lights.

   o  Music playback: Made sure that the file's channels count is